top of page

 Relationship, first.

 All effective therapy is build on a foundation of the therapeutic alliance.
-My first goal as a therapist is to listen, support, and understand my client and his or her family.
+My first goal as a therapist is to listen, support, and understand my client and, where appropriate, his or her family.
 Once a supportive and trusting relationship is established, it is not uncommon for an individual to figure out all on their own what they need in order to feel better.
 My goal for all of my clients and families is that they feel heard, supported, and cared for.

 Handshake